 (1) Psychological benefits of appreciation.
-For the sake of self-interest, it is useful to be thankful because evidence shows that appreciation increases happiness.
+For the sake of self-interest, it is useful to be thankful because appreciation increases happiness.
 A study performed by Dr. Martin Seligman of the University of Pennsylvania, for instance, found that when participants went out of their way to thank somebody who had never been properly appreciated, their happiness score went up for an entire month.

 (Now that I think about it, Muslims often respond to inquiries with “Alhamdulillah”, signifying gratitude for the simple things.
 Jews tend to go around the dinner table to tell each other for what, and for whom, we are thankful during Sabbath.
 Is this what elders mean by wisdom residing in tradition?)

-In any case, if we want happy deaf people, we could do worse than to keep interpreter appreciation day.
+If we want happy deaf people, we could do worse than to keep interpreter appreciation day.

 (2) Interpersonal benefits of appreciation.
 Showing appreciation makes others like us better, develops camaraderie, and makes it more likely that our goals will be achieved.
 And, no, I don’t need a link for that because this is common sense.
-(I have $20 right now saying parents and coaches are nodding their heads in agreement.)

 (3) Power per se is not problematic.
 Appreciation days are not reserved for the powerless.
 In fact, we have it for the powerful and about just anybody else imaginable for the aforementioned psychological and interpersonal benefits.
 To name a few: boss appreciation day, secretary appreciation day, system administrators appreciation day, tourist appreciation day, ‘We Love Our Emperor’ day, etc.

-Quite simply, we show gratitude to foster healthy relationships, often regardless of power dynamics, because ‘control’ is sometimes a necessary evil.
+Quite simply, we show gratitude to foster healthy relationships, regardless of power dynamics, because ‘control’ is sometimes a necessary evil.
 No matter whether we are the parent or the child; the president or the citizen; the professor or the student; or the coach or the player, it is smart to show appreciation for one another.

 At the end of the day, deaf people have the agency to skip bad interpreters during Interpreter Appreciation Day.
 Observing the event does not require that we recognize each and every interpreter, or that we pretend as if all interpreters are ‘good’.
 If anybody happens to be triggered because of a bad memory, that is definitely regrettable.
 But this is not reason enough to negate the event.
 Otherwise, we would be without Mother’s Day and Teacher Appreciation Day for similar reasons.